sundeepbassi/The-Wellbeing-Retreat/README.md

  #### The Wellbeing retreat

-This main header I want to put on the right top side of the of the landing page so as to enable the user to feel that they are not inudated with too information.
-The main heading in itself will explain what the site is for.
+This main header I wanted to put on the left hand top side of the of the landing page so as to enable the user to feel that they are not inundated with too much information.
+The main heading in itself will explain what the site is about.

 #### The Statement